 For more information on how to set up failover, see How To Set Up Replication in MySQL.

 PostgreSQL uses replication which enables failover.
 Replication is the process of copying data from one PostgreSQL server to another.
-The primary server is the Master server while the replicas are Replica servers.
+The primary server is the main server while the replicas are replica servers.
 Automatic failover is in place such that the primary server is automatically replaced by a replica server if the primary server fails or becomes unavailable.

-Redis has commands for failover to create failover between the master node and the replicas used to replace the master node.
-If the master node of the cluster becomes unavailable, then one of the replicas will take the place of the master making Redis clusters highly available.
+Redis has commands for failover to create failover between the main node and the replicas used to replace the main node.
+If the main node of the cluster becomes unavailable, then one of the replicas will take the place of the main making Redis clusters highly available.

 There is the cluster failover command: